FedericoBruzzone/federicobruzzone.github.io/activities/thesis-proposal/incrementalization-of-multiple-recursion.md

 According to the [Richardson's theorem](https://en.wikipedia.org/wiki/Richardson%27s_theorem),  the equality of real numbers defined by expressions involving integers, Pi, ln 2, and exponential and sine functions is **undecidable**.
 That is, there may not exist an algorithm that decides whether two expressions representing numbers are semantically equal if exponentials and logarithms are allowed in the expressions.

 On the other hand, it **could be useful** to know that, in mathematics, a [Diophantine equation](https://en.wikipedia.org/wiki/Diophantine_equation) is a [polynomial equation](https://en.wikipedia.org/wiki/Algebraic_equation) with integer coefficients, for which only integer solutions are of interest.
 A linear Diophantine equation equates the sum of two or more unknowns, with coefficients, to a constant.
 An exponential Diophantine equation is one in which unknowns can appear in exponents.
 In 1900, Hilbert proposed the solvability of all Diophantine equations as the [tenth](https://en.wikipedia.org/wiki/Hilbert%27s_tenth_problem) of his [fundamental problems](https://en.wikipedia.org/wiki/Hilbert%27s_problems).
 In 1970, the [theorem of Matiyasevich](https://en.wikipedia.org/wiki/Yuri_Matiyasevich) solved it negatively by proving that no such general algorithm exists.
 Wolfram MathWorld has a good summary of [Diophantine Equations](https://mathworld.wolfram.com/DiophantineEquation.html), which cites also the Fibonacci function.
+The problem becomes decidable if we restrict the equations to certain forms, such as *linear* Diophantine equations.

 The [constant problem](https://en.wikipedia.org/wiki/Constant_problem) is the problem of deciding whether a given expression is equal to zero.
 This problem is known to be undecidable in general, as a consequence of Richardson's theorem.
 However, for certain restricted classes of expressions, the constant problem can be decidable.